Afro-Americana Imprints, 1535-1922

-This sweeping online resource is created from the Library Company’s acclaimed Afro-Americana Collection—an accumulation that began with Benjamin Franklin and steadily increased throughout its entire history—this unique online resource provides researchers with more than 12,000 printed works.
-These essential books, pamphlets and broadsides, including many lesser-known imprints.
+This sweeping online resource is created from the Library Company of Philadelphia’s acclaimed Afro-Americana Collection—a collection started by Benjamin Franklin that steadily increased throughout its history, ultimately encompassing more than 12,000 printed works.
+In addition to essential books, pamphlets and broadsides, the collection includes many lesser-known imprints.
 Taken as a whole, it offers an unparalleled record of African American history, literature and culture.
-This digital edition of one of the world’s preeminent collections for African American studies is available as a single complete collection, or in one or more of ten chronological segments, organized by historic era.
+This digital edition is available as a single complete collection, or in one or more of ten chronological segments, organized by historic era.

-From African society to the struggle for justice
+From colonial-era African societies to the struggle for justice in the Americas

-This collection spans nearly 400 years, from the early 16th to the early 20th century, this critically important resource covers a range of subjects from diverse perspectives.
-Among them are the discovery and exploitation of Africa by European powers; the transatlantic passage and rise of chattel slavery in the New World along with the growth and success of abolitionist movements; the development of racial thought and racism; descriptions of African American life—enslaved and free—throughout the Americas; and slavery and race in fiction and drama.
-Also featured are printed works of African American individuals and organizations.
+Spanning nearly 400 years, from the early 16th to the early 20th century, this critically important resource covers a range of subjects from diverse perspectives.
+Among them are the discovery and exploitation of Africa by European powers; the transatlantic passage and rise of chattel slavery in the Americas; the growth and success of abolitionist movements; the evolution of racial thought and racism; descriptions of African American life—enslaved and free—throughout the Americas; and depictions of slavery and race in fiction and drama.
+Many works were written by African American individuals and organizations.

 Fresh scholarship on African American history

-The Afro-Americana Collection began to gain international renown for its size, range and significance in the late 1960s as scholars initiated fresh studies of slavery's part in the American story.
+The Afro-Americana Collection began to gain international renown for its size, range and significance in the late 1960s as scholars began more closely examining the role of slavery in the American story.
 As researchers rediscovered the importance of the long-neglected writings of African Americans, the Library Company’s collection became increasingly vital to new scholarship.
-Today it serves as a critical resource for scholars and students, offering a plethora of new research and teaching opportunities via its digitization.
+Today it continues to serve as a critical resource for scholars and students, offering a plethora of research and teaching opportunities.